 Gourji – is a new Russian brand on the luxury goods market.
 It is unique and has no analogues.
 The philosophy and style of the Gourji brand are inextricably linked with the history of Russia.
 The brand takes a fresh look at the Eurasian cultural and historical context in which Russia is a melting pot of hundreds of cultures.
 The basic idea of the Gourji brand – is to identify the brightest features of the artistic heritage of the past and present it in a contemporary way.
 The initiator of the project Dmitri Gourji – “a man of the world”, toured dozens of countries.
 An intellectual and romantic, a successful businessman, a collector, a man of varied interests.
 His passion about the country’s history and theories of the Eurasian states, Eurasian culture has prompted the idea of creating his own brand.
 “No matter what was the ideology of the country,” Dmitri explained to me during our meeting, “each epoch left behind its art and literature which are a part of our history and which we should not forget.
 It is what I call ‘a business card of the epoch.’
 What’s important,” he continued sipping his coffee, “is not to forget this history and learn from it.”
 The Pen ‘Above the Saviour Tower’ evokes the main tower on the eastern wall of the Kremlin which overlooks Red Square.
 Build in 1491 it was once the main enrance into the Kremlin.
 The earrings ‘Red Stars‘ (18K white gold & 12 rubies) bring […]

-To see the previous post My Mother Paola Volkova -Unpublished Mother Loss Memoir Part 2 The first few months after your death I spent in a fog.
+To see the previous post My Mother Paola Volkova -Unpublished Mother Loss Memoir Part 2 May 3, 2013 The first few months after your death I spent in a fog.
 I did not notice the people around me.
 I stopped wearing a watch.
 Time had no meaning.
 All I knew was when the alarm went off in the morning, I had to get up to go to work.
 The clock on the PC in my office informed me that it was time to go back home.
 At work I forced myself to note down urgent tasks to do for the day and made myself do them.
 Otherwise I could easily spend the entire day surrounded by a fog, a thick white smoke.
 I saw nothing beyond it.
 Back home in the evening, I bought cold chicken and readymade salads for dinner until my husband politely pointed out to me that we had been eating the same food every day for the last few weeks.
-I’m jealous when I see mothers with their daughters on the streets.
+May 21, 2013 I’m jealous when I see mothers with their daughters on the streets.
 It makes me think that I will never be able to go with you for a coffee or a movie.
 Help you to sit down or put your coat on.
 I also think how happy they must be together.
-When I have first realized that I could not remember your face, I was so embarrassed that I could not admit it even to myself.
-I could remember your voice and gestures, how you placed your bag onto […]
+June 18, 2013 When I have first realized that I could not remember your face, I was so embarrassed that I could not admit it even to myself.
+I could remember your […]

 November 1 is a national holiday in most of the countries in Europe.
 It is the day when many go to the cemeteries to visit the tombs of their departed relatives.
 In the Russian Orthodox religion we have few such days in spring and summer.
 They follow the religious calendar and usually fall on a Saturday.
 To reconcile the need to visit the tomb of a deceased relative at least once a year with the demands of everyday life, decades of neglecting the religion and the discomfort of being outside in such a cold climate, Russians go to the cemeteries at the beginning of May.
 Late Spring is the best time for this kind of visit after a long winter, during which the cemeteries are covered with heaps of snow and are often inaccessible.
 So at the beginning of May, with its first rays of the sun, visitors bring flowers to the tombs and have … an improvised pic- nic to honor their ancestors – a glass of vodka with a small appetizer, zakuski – marinated cucumbers, hard cheese or hard boiled eggs.
 Because the first visit of the year often takes place after Easter, people leave Easter-related items on the tombs, such as colored Orthodox Easter eggs, blinis and why not – another glass of vodka for their departed relatives.
 The best- known cemetery in Moscow is Novodevichie.
 It contains the tombs of famous people and some impressive monuments.
 One of the most visited tombs is that of the […]